-Ecological monitoring is conducted on our reserves as well as land that we are helping to managing for conservation in partnership with others.
+Ecological and activity monitoring is conducted on our reserves and partnership properties.
 Here's the process in a nutshell.

 Selecting monitoring sites

-The key conservation targets and values include special elements of the landscape, perhaps threatened species or groups of species, vegetation communities or ecosystem processes.
-Work plans follow.
-They specify, as a series of defined projects, the on-ground actions needed.
+The key conservation targets (or values) include special elements of the landscape – perhaps threatened species or groups of species, vegetation communities or ecosystem processes, such as water filtration, carbon cycling or pollination.

 Match changes to actions

-The changes emerging in the landscape will be matched to the management actions that have influenced them.
-We can thus compare our human ‘outputs’, such as erosion control work, controlled burns, and feral animal and weed management to the ‘outcomes’ we see in the recovery of the land and in our key conservation targets.
-As our understanding grows we'll be better able to judge the best actions to take to achieve the desired ecological result.
+The changes emerging in the landscape will reflect the management actions that have influenced them.
+We can compare our human ‘outputs’, such as erosion control work, controlled burns, and feral animal and weed management to the ‘outcomes’ we see in the recovery of the land and in the improved health of the species and ecosystems.
+As our understanding grows we'll be better able to judge the best actions to take to achieve the desired ecological results.

 Storing and analysing data

-With time, especially as we add monitoring sites to those properties that we cooperatively manage with our partners, we'll be able to see changes in the vegetation and bird populations on a continental scale.
+With time, as we add monitoring sites to our reserves and properties where we help our partners, we'll be able to see changes in the vegetation and bird populations, potentially on a continental scale.
 This will help identify and target the most important sites for future land acquisitions and also help us understand the effects of climate change and its implications for biodiversity across the continent.